boomtrain/docker-statsd/README.md

 ## Building the container

-*This repository is setup to automatically build on Docker Hub when new commits are pushed to the master branch.*

 If you wish to build this repository manually, the following command(s) can be used:

 ```sudo docker build -t statsd . ```